akrepkov/transcendence/Theory/jan_garbo.md

 TODO, add token reauthorization, so when JWT expires

+websockets - maybe add rate limiting, better error handling and maybe a cleanup, error handling for messages if what comes in is not in json format

 Discuss with Lena about what will be used to identify users, probably IDs Split things up a bit in authControllers, some functions are unecessary Add handling of reconnection for websockets in frontend When a user logs out on a tab we need to disconnect all websockets

+add cleanup on server shutdown, involves websocket cleanup